Shuruqa/fuzzy-guacamole/README.md

 ### Contribution
-- the front-end has been developed by @Rakesh Kumar
+- the design has been developed by @Rakesh Kumar
-- hat off to @Anand Yadav for the support
+- hat off to Anand Yadav (@anandy075) for the support